Erlingsen/Erlingsen/README.md

 - 👋 Hi, I’m @Erlingsen
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Programering
-- 💞️ I’m looking to collaborate on Ingenting
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me Ikke
+- 📫 How to reach me
-- 😄 Pronouns: Norsk
+- 😄 Pronouns:
 - ⚡ Fun fact: ...

 <!---